hellospacecorgi/hellospacecorgi/README.md

 - Go through the mess of a code in that Processing game project that I have been procrastinating since 2017
 - Following up on that, p5.js
 - Simple app (anything that will load on my phone I will be more than happy to claim as success kick off)
+- Simple game (Looking at free game engines like Corona (NOT the virus), Defold)

 Some things that I am currently following:
 - Audacity open source development (Just a lurker on their mailing list but hey keen to learn!)